Code-Institute-Submissions/Ewie1-CI_PP3_GT_TVShow_DecResub/README.md

      </details>

 ## Bugs
+- The site was deployed with an error message of unable to find login file
+- Fix: due to using "login.json" instead of "creds.json" default.js "env" setting needed to be changed from CREDS to LOGIN
 ## Deployment
 ### Heroku
 This application has been deployed from GitHub to Heroku by following the steps: